swiftlang/swift-evolution/proposals/0243-character-literals.md

  Advantages for a developer to migrate to the single quote distinction:

-  * Differentiate in the source when a literal is intended to be used in a `Character` or `UnicodeScalar` context as opposed to `String`
+  * Differentiate in the source when a literal is intended to be used in a `Character` or `Unicode.Scalar` context as opposed to `String`
   * Distinct default type of `Character` making available that type's methods and properties.

  Improvements to the new implementation over that previously reviewed:

-  * SingleQuoted literals have their own new `ExpressibleBy` marker protocols preventing source breaking changes to the use of double quoted literals in existing source.
+  * Single-quoted literals have their own new `ExpressibleBy` marker protocols preventing source breaking changes to the use of double quoted literals in existing source.
   * A distinct protocol for ASCII literals further ensures the more contentious integer conversions are only available for literals that are a single ASCII codepoint.

  ### Example usage